Authenticating certificates

 Links created by sq pki link add

-will not expire, this can be changed by using --expiration DATE
+will not expire, but this can be changed by using --expiration DATE

 (3 years).